aradep/politetriviabot/README.md

 A modded TriviaBot with much less spam.
 Works with Classic WotLK.

 **
-TriviaBot cannot send messages to public channels unless inside an instance or battleground.
+TriviaBot can only send messages in Say while inside an instance or battleground.
 **

 Get quiz packs from TriviaBot`s Curseforge page.